BA, Carleton College, 1993

 Julie Nelson Christoph's area of specialization is Rhetoric, Composition, and Literacy Studies.
 She teaches courses on authorship, autobiography, literacy and culture, rhetorical theory, writing center studies, and first-year composition.

 Christoph’s research focuses on how complex personal identities are transmuted through the lenses of language and literacy.
-She is completing a book titled Arguing with One's Life: Strategies of Placement in Narrative and Academic Writing, which explores how authors use references to their personal experiences in writing narrative, undergraduate essays, and scholarly writing.
+She is completing a book titled Strategies of Placement: Locating the Person in Academic Writing, which explores how authors’ personal experiences appear on the page in academic writing.
 She is also researching the history of volunteer-based adult literacy instruction in the United States for a book, Altruism and Authority: The Development of American Volunteer-Based Adult Literacy Education in the Twentieth Century.
 With writing center colleagues in Germany in 2017, she is researching undergraduate student perceptions of the value of a liberal arts education.

-Christoph spent a year as a Fulbright Scholar in Zanzibar, Tanzania, where she did research on the legacy of Tanzania’s renowned adult literacy program of the 1970s and 1980s under the leadership of President Nyerere.
+Christoph spent a year as a Fulbright Scholar in Zanzibar, Tanzania, where she did field research on the legacy of Tanzania’s renowned adult literacy program of the 1970s and 1980s under the leadership of President Nyerere.
 She has also published work on the use of personal narrative in academic writing and on high school writing instruction, and she co-edited the 2014 Literacy, Economy, and Power: Writing and Research after Literacy in American Lives.

 Christoph holds a joint appointment as professor of English and as director of the Center for Writing, Learning, and Teaching 2012-2018.
 With Cody Chun, Kieran O'Neil, and Kylie Young, she co-authored Sound Writing, the writing handbook of Puget Sound.
-She is Past President of the National Conference on Peer Tutoring in Writing and is chair of the 2016 conference, to be held in Tacoma.
+She is Past President of the National Conference on Peer Tutoring in Writing and chaired the 2016 NCPTW conference, in Tacoma.